bartificer/programming-by-stealth/docs/pbs56.md

 Firstly, the most dramatic change you can make to your tables is to invert them from their default dark on light rendering to light on dark.
 You do this with the class `table-dark`.

-If inverting the entire table is a bit too dramatic for your taste, you can invert just the header by applying the class `thead-dark` to the `<thead>` tag, or if even that’s a little to stark, you can get a more subtle grey background with the class `thead-light`.
+If inverting the entire table is a bit too dramatic for your taste, you can invert just the header by applying the class `thead-dark` to the `<thead>` tag.
+If even that’s a little too stark, you can get a more subtle grey background with the class `thead-light`.

-You can experiment with all these options with the tables in the sandbox page, but I’m going to keep things subtle by adding the more subtle grey background to the first, smaller, table in our sandbox with the class `thead-light`, and the darker heading to the second (larger) table with the class `thead-dark`.
+You can experiment with all these options with the tables in the sandbox page, but I’m going to keep things subtle by adding the more subtle grey background to the first, smaller table in our sandbox with the class `thead-light`, and the darker heading to the second (larger) table with the class `thead-dark`.

-Finally, there are table-specific variants of the colour utility classes, and they can be used to set background colours at both the row and cell level.
+Finally, there are table-specific variants of the colour utility classes.
+They can be used to set background colours at both the row and cell level.
 The following are available, and do what you would expect them to do:

 *   `table-primary`
 *   `table-secondary`